anindyadas2001/PetCareManager/README.md

 ```

 ### 6️⃣ **Infrastructure Setup with Ansible**
-- Use Ansible playbooks to provision AWS resources like EC2, RDS, and S3:
+- Provision the necessary AWS infrastructure using Ansible:
+    - EC2: To host the web application.
+    - RDS: To manage the PostgreSQL database.
+    - S3: For storing static files or backups.
+- Run the Ansible playbook for infrastructure provisioning:
 ```bash
 ansible-playbook -i inventory setup.yml
 ```
 - Make sure to define your EC2 instances, configure RDS for PostgreSQL, and store static assets in S3.

 ### 7️⃣ **Monitoring and Code Quality**
+- Use SonarQube to ensure code quality and reduce technical debt.
-- Set up SonarQube to ensure high-quality code by running static analysis.
-Use the following command to scan your code:
+- Set up SonarQube by running the following command:
 ```bash
 sonar-scanner -Dsonar.projectKey=PetCareManager